giordamaug/WisardLibrary/README.md

 ```
 from wisard import *

+# dataset is list of list, or 2-dimensional numpy array
 X = np.array(
    [ [0, 1, 0, 0, 0, 0, 0, 0],
      [0, 0, 1, 1, 1, 1, 0, 0],